"No, I'm shocked in shows where they don't die."

 The LGBT+ characters have been afforded Plot Armor, which is only noticeable when they frequently avoid a fated death.
 This can be done positively: in a survival situation, the gay character has not been sacrificed for the straight ones; usually this is the case.
 You have a well-developed and fulfilled character who just happens to be gay and just happens to have, like straight main characters alongside them, not yet died.
 They're good characters, the actors don't want to leave, they have lots of potential, so why kill them off?

-For either case, this often is done by creators avoiding or trying to subvert the Bury Your Gays trope.
+In either case, this often is done by creators avoiding or trying to subvert the Bury Your Gays trope.

 In some situations it is humorously exploited, especially in postmodern satirical works: the LGBT+ characters are regularly put in positions where they have an almost sure shot at death, are painfully unprepared for a high-stakes situation, or are comically unlucky, and they live anyway.
 They could literally do nothing while standing still in the middle of a war zone and be missed by all ammunition.